Compare the Best Car Loans 2021

 What Is a Car Loan?

-A car loan is a form of personal loan used to buy a vehicle.
-A lender, in more precise terms, lends the borrower (you) the funds required to purchase a car.
+An auto loan or car loan is a form of personal loan used to buy a vehicle.
+A lender lends you the funds required to purchase a car.

-In exchange, you promise to repay the lender the loan sum plus interest, normally in monthly installments, until the debt is fully paid off.
+In exchange, you promise to repay the lender the loan sum plus interest, normally in monthly installments, until the debt is completely paid.

-A large portion of personal loans are unsecured.
-That is, the loan is made solely on the basis of the borrower’s creditworthiness and is not backed by collateral.
+A large portion of personal loans is unsecured.
+This means that the loan is made solely on the basis of the borrower’s creditworthiness and is not backed by collateral.

-Car loans are distinct in that they are almost always secured loans, with the vehicle itself serving as collateral.
-If you do not make the payments, your car will be repossessed and sold to pay off the loan debt.
+Auto loans are unique in that these loans are almost always secured, with the car itself serving as collateral.
+If you do not make the payments, your car will be repossessed and then sold off to repay your debt.

 Direct Lending Options

-You’ll generally receive a financing check or a wire transfer to your bank to pay for the vehicle and any other items you may have purchased, like a service contract, options, or extended warranty.
+You’ll generally receive a financing check or a wire transfer to your bank to pay for the vehicle and any other items, like a service contract, options, or extended warranty.

-- Allows you to find a lender that suits your payment terms
+- Find a lender that suits your payment terms.

-- You generally receive funds directly into your bank account
+- Receive funds directly into your bank account.

-You are also able to review credit terms before choosing a loan and buying a vehicle, so you’ll know the interest rate/car loan rates upfront during the loan process.
+You can review credit terms before choosing a loan and buying a vehicle, so you’ll know the interest rate/car loan rates upfront during the loan process.